IzzySoft/phpDiveLog/install/subsurface/README.md

 ## Subsurface Convertor
 This directory holds a simple tool to import your divelogs from [Subsurface](https://subsurface-divelog.org/).
 The convertor is not only far from being perfect, it currently is also incomplete.
-It works for simple dive logs, but e.g. doesn't cater for multi-tank dives or using Trimix, for example.
+It works for simple dive logs, but e.g. doesn't cater for multi-tank dives, multiple dive computers, or using Trimix, for example.

 (For those who don't know: Subsurface is an open source divelog program for recreational, tech, and free-divers that runs on Windows, Mac and Linux.)

-Subsurface provides several fields unknown to AquaDiveLog (ADL) / phpDiveLog (PDL), like "suitweight", which this convertor ignores.
+Subsurface provides several fields unknown to AquaDiveLog (ADL) / phpDiveLog (PDL), like „suitweight“, geo-categories (eg. Country), what kind of weight system (eg. „integrated“) or dive computer was used – which this convertor ignores.
 But then there are several fields in ADL/PDL which Subsurface doesn't know – but especially those having used ADL/PDL in the past don't want to lose.
-For those, "Subvert" uses mapping files you can modify.
+Moreover, Subsurface uses „HEX“ values for divesite IDs while ADL/PDL use integers.
+For those things, "Subvert" uses „mapping files“ you can modify: match the correct divesite IDs, provide additional details.

 ### Recommended Usage